 Mount Vernon Virtual Tour

-Now you can explore historic Mount Vernon from your home or classroom.
-Our new Virtual Tour includes 360 degree panoramic images and clickable points of interest.
+You can explore historic Mount Vernon from your home or classroom.
+Our new Virtual Tour includes 360-degree panoramic images and clickable points of interest.

 To most people today, the words "ice storm" bring to mind slippery roads, snapped tree limbs, and broken power lines.
 But in the 18th century, George Washington had a warm place in his heart for the coldest days of the year.
 He used that time to harvest a more unusual crop: ice.

 Washington was thinking ahead to the summer, and had his enslaved workers collect ice from the Potomac River which enabled him and his family to eat fresh meats and enjoy cold drinks long after the arrival of spring.
 Washington's diaries and letters are filled with references to ice and the special structure he built to safeguard the valuable commodity as temperatures began to soar.
 In February 1794, he wrote to one of his farm managers that the demand for ice in the summer months was "inconceivably great," and all efforts should be made to fill the icehouse during this "last spell of freezing weather."